E. Marriage and fertility

 Ask the question as follows:

-This variable indicates if the person ever heard of birth control.
+This variable indicates if the person had knowledge of any birth control methods.

-Females age 50 years or less who were currently married
+Females age 50 years or less who were currently married, and who ever heard of family planning